 The rubber saddle and ladder mount works with most bar shapes too.
 Weight is relatively high but build quality and reliability are good, the micro USB port is well sealed and recharging is fast.
 Run times are average but there’s a constant high/low mode ‘Race’ setting if you find the flash and pulse parts of the default five-mode set up irritating.

-It’s well priced for a shop bought light too.
+It’s well priced for a shop bought light, too.

-Best rear lights
+Best rear lights for bikes

 Moon Arcturus Auto Pro